vbroda17/527-final-project/second_prototype/readme.md

 Patch bonuses give extra spikes of fitness at random orbit spots (so the colony can explore “shortcuts”).

 Role dynamics (employed ↔ onlooker ↔ scout) implement the standard ABC flow—employed probe good spots, onlookers converge on the best of those, scouts randomly re-seed.

+# TO DO TOMMOROW
+Fix the best path.
+Make it stop earlier change the param search to do it all with no command line arguments check how the graphs look